Kevy9099/ProductionLineTracker/README.md

   - **Updated and Set** a password for the database.
   - Created an Employee Tab and Employee Record:
     - Allows input of full name, username, password and email.
-    - Method call setUsernamme and setEmail.
+    - Method call setUsername and setEmail.
-    - Boolean validationg for checkName and isValidPassword.
+    - Boolean validating for checkName and isValidPassword.
-    - If name and password are not valid, set a defualt.
+    - If name and password are not valid, set a default.
     - Overload a toString to produce:
 ```
 Employee Details